BHCSSD/10.3.4-Coolness-quiz/README.md

 ```
 // Oh scary.... no starter code.
-You can use your in class examples for help.
+You can use your in-class examples for help.
 function preload(){
 }